The key to getting through the next few months? Learn to love winter. While every…

 No trip to Lake Erie is complete without trying a little local perch.
 They do a mean one at the Village Pump, a no-frills spot dating back to 1956.
 Sip on one of their famous brandy Alexanders while you wait for your plate of piping hot fried fish.

 They call it the prettiest town in Ontario, and with its 19th Century downtown, Lake Ontario views, and beautiful vineyards, it’s hard to argue.

-Drop your bags at Harbour House Hotel, a cedar-shake clad lakeside hotel that spares no creature comfort (including ones for Fido—dog-friendly rooms available!).
-Some packages include continental breakfast and passes for wine tasting at select vineyards.
+Drop your bags at Harbour House Hotel, a cedar-shake-clad lakeside hotel that spares no creature comfort (including ones for Fido—dog-friendly rooms available!).
+Some packages include a continental breakfast and passes for wine tasting at select vineyards.

 For a lovely stroll under vibrant, leafy trees, head to historic Queenston Heights Park.
 You’ll find leisure and history in one scenic location.
-In addition to stunning landscaping and walking trails, there’s the Brock and Laura Secord Monuments.
-Brock’s Monument, built between 1853-56, towers 184-feet above the park.
-The Landscape of Nations Memorial, erected in 2016, pays tribute to the contribution and sacrifices the Six Nations of the Grand River during the War of 1812.
+In addition to stunning landscaping and walking trails, there are the Brock and Laura Secord Monuments.
+Brock’s Monument, built between 1853-56, towers 184 feet above the park.
+The Landscape of Nations Memorial, erected in 2016, pays tribute to the contribution and sacrifices of the Six Nations of the Grand River during the War of 1812.

 What are your favorite Great Lakes destinations?
 Share in the comments!

 Like this post?
 Save it on Pinterest!